gabe-lee/grit-data-prison/README.md

 - [x] Single-thread safe [Prison<T>](crate::single_threaded::Prison)
 - [x] `Guard` api for a more Rust-idiomatic way to access values
 - [x] Switch to reference counting with same memory footprint
+- [ ] Const Generic bounds to customize the size of internal utility values
 - [ ] More public methods (as long as they make sense and don't bloat the API)
 - [ ] Multi-thread safe `AtomicPrison<T>`
 - [x] ?
 Single standalone value version, [JailCell<T>](crate::single_threaded::JailCell)